rocky-linux/shim-review/README.md

 * We now using separated cert per package per architecture, so grub2 x64 will be signed with a different cert than grub2 arm64 and so on
 * We are signing cloud sig kernel with extra patches backported from mainline kernel "gVNC IMMOU" as mentioned above
 * We are signing kernel sig kernel mainline 6.6 with no extra patches from mainline
+* We are signing kernel UKI variant as well

 *******************************************************************************
 ### What is the SHA256 hash of your final SHIM binary?